romrawinjp/romrawinjp.github.io/content/cv.md

 📃 Multimodal image and text models - <small> finetuned CLIP and CoCa using Thai captions translated from MSCOCO dataset</small> <br>
 📃 Image multi-captioning - <small> experimented on a trained image captioning model with multi-caption input </small> <br>
 📃 Cross-language latent relation - <small> investigated the connection between latent spaces across multi-language models </small> <br>
-📃 Facial component swapping - <small> conducted a novel method of face component swapping for more realistic facial look </small> <br>
+📃 Facial component swapping - <small> conducted a novel method of face component swapping for face privacy and realism </small> <br>
 📃 End-to-end machine learning project - <small> carried out a project that included generating a dataset, training a model, and deploying models to a demo/API </small> <br>
 📃 Dataset web scraping - <small> scraped and generated datasets from public websites </small> <br>
 📃 High performance computing - <small> used supercomputers TARA and LANTA to train and optimize large models </small> <br>